NaluKit/gwt-maven-springboot-archetype/README.md

 gwt-maven-springboot-archetype
 ==============================

-This project contains a Maven archetypes for modular GWT projects using Spring Boot.
-It is based on Thomas Broyer's [gwt-maven-archetypes](https://github.com/tbroyer/gwt-maven-archetypes).
+This project contains a Maven archetype for modular GWT projects using Spring Boot.
+The repo is based on the implementation of Thomas Broyer's [gwt-maven-archetypes](https://github.com/tbroyer/gwt-maven-archetypes).

+If you are looking for the original archetype creator or would prefer another backend/implementation, please visit:  [gwt-maven-archetypes](https://github.com/tbroyer/gwt-maven-archetypes).

 How to use
 ----------